JareBear12418/LocalTimeTracker/README.md

-# Local Time Tracker Extension
+# Local Time Tracker Extension - silent

 Is a simple VS Code extension to track the time you are coding

 ## Features